Domestic and Family Violence Risk Assessment and Management Framework

 What difference will we make?

-The intended outcome of a Common Risk Assessment and Management Framework is to assist all ACT services to consistently and effectively identify domestic and family violence risk with the aim of earlier intervention and improved access to support and information.
+The intended outcome of a shared Domestic and Family Violence Risk Assessment and Management Framework is to assist all ACT services to consistently and effectively identify domestic and family violence risk with the aim of earlier intervention and improved access to support and information.